4raff/4raff/README.md

 ## 🎓 Education

-- 📚 Bachelor's in Informatics Engineering at Telkom University
+- 📚 Bachelor's in Informatics at Telkom University
 - 🛡️ Self-learning cybersecurity through online courses, CTFs, and hands-on labs
 - 💻 Working on side projects to strengthen practical skills